 Methyl red test

 MRVP broth was prepared in test tubes.
 Aseptically inoculated the broth with two loopfuls of the corresponding bacterial culture.
 Put the name of the organism that was inoculated on the test tube labels.
 The test tubes were incubated for 48–72 hours at 37°C. Methyl red indicator was added in small drops to the incubated tubes.
-Observed the outcomes.
+Observed the outcomes (references).